Bug #16560

 intrigeri wrote:

 > > I don’t understand what should cause NetworkManager to be disabled in the scenario “MAC address spoofing fails and macchanger returns true”.
-In mac_spoof_panic() in tails-spoof-mac, we unload the NIC module.
-Then we start NetworkManager in tails-unblock-network.
+In mac_spoof_panic()

 >

-> I think the answer is in this comment in config/chroot_local-includes/usr/local/lib/tails-unblock-network:
+> I think the answer is in this comment in config/chroot_local-includes/usr/local/lib/tails-unblock-network

 >